agcdtmr/100DaysOfCloudDevOps/README.md

 - Learn to manage your frustrations
 - Be consistent
 - Take care of yourself
+- Find what works for you
 - Ask, when stuck
 - Document your journey
 - Network and make friends
 - Have a lot of fun
+- Celebrate

 ## Resources: